How to Claim a Tax Refund Against Losses?

 If you face a loss in your early four trade tax years they may be carried back.
 In that case, you can set them against the income for the previous three years.

-If you have incurred a loss in the year 2019/2020.
+If you have incurred a loss in the year 2024/2025.
 Let’s just say it’s £20,000.
 You have to remember that those losses are incurred in your initial years.
-They will be carried back three years to 2016/2017.
-That will set against your total income of that particular year.
+They will be carried back three years to 2020/2021.
+That will be set against your total income for that particular year.

-So, we have talked about the losses, but enough about the losses and let’s jump into the optimistic side of the things and talk about the profits that you make.
+So, we have talked about the losses, but enough about the losses, and let’s jump into the optimistic side of things and talk about the profits that you make.

 Here’s another scenario for you.
-What if you have posted a loss of £10,000 in a previous year and now you are optimistic about making profit.
+What if you have posted a loss of £10,000 in a previous year and now you are optimistic about making a profit?
 So can you use that loss now?

 Time Limits for making loss claims?